 First in the sixth: Satyam, Shivam, Sunderam – truth, good, beauty.

 In the seventh: Sat – being, Chit – consciousness, Ananda – bliss.

 Remember these seven words and meditate on them.

-Excerpted from I Say Unto You, Vol 2, Chapter Five
+From I Say Unto You, Vol 2, Discourse #5

 Copyright© OSHO International Foundation